 The growth of the magazine under the Buttenheim brothers brought them in touch with municipal officials and Chambers of Commerce throughout the country.
 These civic-minded individuals made it increasingly evident that there was a need for a national organization to promote philanthropic activities through campaign techniques and research services which The American City had been advocating in its articles.
 The brothers understood this undertaking could not be done effectively through the magazine, so in April 1913 they formed a new corporation – American City Bureau.

 In the beginning, American City Bureau focused on organizing and strengthening Chambers of Commerce.
 Over the next few years ACB branched out to working with libraries, YMCAs and other community organizations.
 Today, our work spans from youth and social services to religious orders and organizations to healthcare, education, community and the arts.
-We’ve come a long way and credit our rich history to our continued success in helping nonprofits realize the promise of growth.
+Our fundraising consultant team has come a long way and we credit our rich history to our continued success in helping nonprofits realize the promise of growth.